 The call for nominations is currently closed

-The ASPIRE Prize is an annual award, valued at US$25,000 (approximately A$33,000 – $35,000), which recognises young scientists from APEC economies who have demonstrated a commitment to both excellence in scientific research, as evidenced by scholarly publication, and cooperation with scientists from other APEC member economies.
+The ASPIRE Prize is an annual award, valued at US$25,000 (equivalent to A$37,000 – $38,000), which recognises young scientists from APEC economies who have demonstrated a commitment to both excellence in scientific research, as evidenced by scholarly publication, and cooperation with scientists from other APEC member economies.

 The ASPIRE Prize supports APEC’s mission to:

-Nominees should demonstrate a commitment to excellence in scientific research and cooperation with scientists from other APEC member economies, including inclusive and interdisciplinary collaborations, in subjects such as: biology, chemistry, environmental science, physics, mathematics, economics, social sciences and other relevant fields.
+Nominees should demonstrate a commitment to excellence in scientific research and cooperation with scientists from other APEC member economies, including inclusive and interdisciplinary collaborations in subjects such as: biology, oceanography, chemistry, environmental science, public health, economics, data sciences, social sciences and other relevant fields.

 Please note that nominations submitted to APEC directly will be sent to the Academy for review.